 - Library staff filled nearly two million holds.

-- In total, library programming targeted to all age groups, from infants to elders, reached 311,000.
+- In total, library programming targeted to all age groups, from infants to seniors, reached 281,000.

-Checkouts of books, e-books, DVDs and other library materials have increased seven percent over the past five years.
+Checkouts of books, e-books, media and other library materials have increased five percent over the past 10 years.